tianhaoz95/time_since/NOTE.md

 Your task is add a sign up screen to the app which can be access by tapping on newly added "register" button from the login screen.

 Your task is to add a email and password field to the sign up screen.

+Your task is to use Firebase auth to implement the user sign up and login with email and password.